knightsUCF/CarRacing/Log.md

 # Day 2 - Arrange World and Nightmode

 Arrange world tiles, decorations, and also night mode, setting up the lights.
+(Neon lights and palm trees.)

 Take notes and diagram what assortment of objects we have, so changing dimensions will be trivial.